bobbybudnick/SFS-KSP2-Showcase/README.md

 shipname freestyle
 callsign tantal
 last field is flaghip of each force
-kafrican army does not exist so there is no strategic lift mission for kafrican air force
+Kafrican army does not exist so there is no strategic lift mission for kafrican air force
-kafrican air force standard with jet ctol - icbm
+Kafrican air force standard with jet ctol - icbm
 S.A.C.K. strategic air command of kafrica alpha with turboramjet ctol - brimstone
-kafrican marines bravo with small jet and supersonic vtol - nodachi
+Kafrican marines bravo with small jet and supersonic vtol - nodachi
-kafrican navy charlie with skipper and small jet ctol ssto - rat albert
+Kafrican navy lima with rocket vtol and nuclear main - rat albert
-kafrican space force delta with skipper and jet ctol ssto - odachi
+Kafrican space force delta with skipper and jet ctol ssto - odachi
 K.A.S.A. kafrican air and space agency echo with nuclear and jet ctol ssto - trainer
-kafrican coast guard foxtrot with small jet and supersonic vtol - wavedasher
+Kafrican coast guard oscar with jet stovl and secondary and nuclear main - wavedasher
-K.A.T.O. kerbal authority treaty organization golf with small jet and supersonic stovl - mothership
+K.A.T.O. kerbal authority treaty organization mike with one engine jet stovl - mothership
 K.I.A. kafrican intelligence agency hotel with small jet and supersonic twin stovl - morningstar
-K.N.W.O. kerbal new world order india with classified propulsion stovl - firebrand
+K.N.W.O. kerbal new world order papa with max dv nuclear ctol - firebrand
+Kection 31 november with nuclear stovl and nuclear main - young samson

 **JSF Standard**
 subsonic but can go supersonic in dive